JetBrains/teamcity-documentation/topics/multinode-setup.md

 You can back up the main node right [from the TeamCity UI](creating-backup-from-teamcity-web-ui.md).
 [From a command line](creating-backup-via-maintaindb-command-line-tool.md), you can back up both the main node and secondary nodes.

-The restore operation can be done on either of the nodes, but only if all servers using the TeamCity database and data directory are stopped.
+The restore operation can be done on either of the nodes, but only if all nodes using the TeamCity database and data directory are stopped.

 >Currently, the contents of the `<Node-specific data directory>` are not included in the backup.
 >